 Advise pregnant women and females of reproductive potential of the potential risk to a fetus.
 Advise females to inform their healthcare provider of a known or suspected pregnancy [see Warnings and Precautions (5.4) and Use in Specific Populations (8.1)].
 Advise female patients of reproductive potential to use effective contraception during treatment with Ferriprox and for at least six months after the last dose [see Use in Specific Populations (8.1, 8.3)].
 Advise males with female partners of reproductive potential to use effective contraception during treatment with Ferriprox and for at least three months after the last dose [see Use in Specific Populations (8.3) and Nonclinical Toxicology (13.1)].

 Advise females not to breastfeed during treatment with Ferriprox and for at least 2 weeks after the last dose [see Use in Specific Populations (8.2)].

 Distributed by Chiesi USA, Inc., Cary, NC 27518.
 Manufactured by Apotex Inc., Toronto, Ontario, Canada, M9L 1T9.

 What is the most important information I should know about Ferriprox?

-Ferriprox can cause serious side effects, including a very low white blood cell count in your blood.
+Ferriprox can cause serious side effects, including a very low white blood cell count.
 One type of white blood cell that is important for fighting infections is called a neutrophil.
 If your neutrophil count is low (neutropenia), you may be at risk of developing a serious infection that can lead to death.
-Neutropenia is common with Ferriprox and can become severe in some patients.
+Neutropenia is common with Ferriprox and can become severe in some people.
 Severe neutropenia is known as agranulocytosis.
 If you develop agranulocytosis, you will be at risk of developing serious infections that can lead to death.

 Stop taking Ferriprox and get medical help right away if you develop any of these symptoms of infection: